About the Climate Change MSc

 - Poor academic writing will result in obtaining lower marks than you might otherwise achieve.
 However, plagiarism is even more serious, because it could result in penalties and/or disciplinary action.
 You must learn what plagiarism is and how to avoid it.
 Simply, plagiarism is copying the work of others without making it very clear that it is not your work.

 - The university provides extensive guidance, help and advice about academic writing and related study skills, via the UEA Learning Enhancement Team.
 This includes resources to understand plagiarism, including quizzes to test whether you understand what is, and what is not, acceptable.
 You should read this material, especially the parts related to plagiarism, and then discuss with your Academic Adviser anything that you do not understand.

 UEA and ENV Taught Postgraduate Student Handbooks

-- You will be given access the the relevant handbooks via the UEA learning and teaching service website and the SCI Student Zone.
+- You will be given access the the relevant handbooks and information via the UEA learning and teaching service website and the SCI Student Zone.

-- This guide covers the academic content and structure of the various MSc degrees offered by the School of Environmental Sciences, including the Climatic Change MSc.
-It also covers many of the practical aspects and rules relevant to MSc students taking courses within the School of Environmental Sciences.
+- These sources cover the academic content and structure of the various MSc degrees offered by the School of Environmental Sciences, including the Climatic Change MSc.
+They also cover many of the practical aspects and rules relevant to MSc students taking courses within the School of Environmental Sciences.